COURSE SUMMARY

 Application ProcessApply Online

-The first year of training is foundational acting training that will provide you with the skills required to begin your development as an actor.
-The Diploma is the first year of this two year course; completed over two 20-week semesters, four days per week.
+The first year of training is a foundational acting program that will equip you with the skills necessary to start your development as an actor.
+The Diploma is the first year of a two-year course, completed over two 20-week semesters, four days a week.

-This first year of training provides the foundational skills and knowledge required to perform as an actor, in a wide variety of contexts in the contemporary screen and electronic media industries.
-This includes work in television, film, special effects performance, web-projects and voice-over.
+This first year of training provides the foundational skills and knowledge necessary to perform as an actor in a wide range of contexts within the contemporary screen and electronic media industries.
+This includes work in television, film, web projects and voice-over.

-Throughout this intensive first year of training, you will above all develop your creative habit; whilst cultivating strong skills in core acting techniques, voice, movement, working with text, research and improvisation.
-Throughout your training, you will identify your existing strengths as an actor, your areas for improvement, and gain the appropriate tools and exercises to take your acting to the next level of performance.
+Throughout this intensive first year of training, you will, above all, develop your creative habit while cultivating strong skills in core acting techniques, voice, movement, working with text, research, and improvisation.
+Throughout your training, you will identify your existing strengths as an actor, pinpoint areas for improvement, and acquire the necessary tools and exercises to elevate your acting to the next level of performance.

 Throughout the year, you will develop core acting skills, and you will also explore multiple acting techniques and methodologies.
-This will allow you to formulate your own individual approach to acting.
+This will enable you to build your own unique approach to acting.

 To maintain a robust acting career in today’s industry, you must have more to offer than the ability to ‘act well’.
-You must have current knowledge of the industry, and the determination and capacity to create your own work.
-Our aim is to produce excellent storytellers, with a focus on bridging the gap between acting student and industry professional.
+You must have current knowledge of the industry and the determination and capacity to create your own work.
+We aim to produce excellent storytellers, with a focus on bridging the gap between acting students and industry professionals.

 UNITS OF COMPETENCY

-To successfully complete the first year of training; CUA51020 Diploma of Screen and Media qualification, you must complete 15 units of competency.
+To complete the first year of training, the CUA51020 Diploma of Screen and Media qualification, you must complete 15 units of competency.
 The units are outlined in the table below:

 UNITS OF COMPETENCY

-To successfully complete the second year of training; CUA60620 Advanced Diploma of Screen and Media acting course, you must complete 16 core units of competency.
+To complete the second year of training in the CUA60620 Advanced Diploma of Screen and Media acting course, you must complete 16 core units of competency.
 The units are outlined in the table below:

 UNITS OF COMPETENCY